The trail-head begins at Sibbald Lake in the foothills west of Calgary, Alberta, Canada.

 The one-way 5.0 KM (3⅛ mile) trek to 5,650 ft (1,722 m) Eagle Hill begins from the Sibbald Lake Day Use Area with a net elevation gain near 1,100 ft (335 m) and is due west through forest on a wide variation of trail condition.
 There has been no human traffic recently and evidence of wildlife is abundant, but initially, the only visual is deer.

 For about 3 KM (1⅞ miles), the hike is following the fresh tracks of wily coyote on nondescript trail through dense forest.
 Many intermittent sections of trail, with fresh snow over ice, require careful footsteps or off-trail.
 Crampons are a good idea.
-Elevation is rolling up and down hills.
+Elevation becomes noticeable after an hour of hiking up and down hills.

 Just prior to achieving the 'summit', there is discouraging descent into a deep valley and across a short section of ice at Sibbald Creek.
 This section is a bit discouraging because the elevation lost will need to be regained on the opposite side of Sibbald Creek.